 - MSc Applied Economics

-If you are considering studying at Westminster International University in Tashkent, you will need to apply directly to the University by following the application process detailed on the above relevant course page.
+If you are considering studying at Westminster International University in Tashkent, you will need to apply directly to the University by following the application process detailed on the relevant course pages of the WIUT website.

 Please note that not all courses permit transfer of studies, therefore applications will be reviewed on a case-by-case basis.
-Students will need to fulfil any relevant academic and English language entry requirements for an offer to be made, as well as satisfying applicable visa requirements.
+Students will need to fulfil relevant academic entry requirements for a selected level and course at UoW before an offer can be made, as well as satisfying applicable UK visa requirements.